DCASE-REPO/DESED_task/recipes/dcase2021_task4_baseline/README.md

 ## Training
-We provide two baselines, one for each subtask:
+We provide two baselines, one for each sub-task:
 - SED baseline
 - joint Separation+SED baseline.